 - Cold birds will huddle up together to keep warm and in the heat, the opposite is true.

 - Be careful if you decide to use a light-bulb or a heater.
 The electricity presents an electrocution and fire hazard and you may in fact be doing harm.
-IF you provide too much supplemental heat, birds natural reaction is to not feather up as much.
+IF you provide too much supplemental heat, a bird’s natural reaction is to not feather up as much.
 IF you were to lose electricity in a cold spell, your birds would be without some part of their best natural defense against cold…their feathers.

 - Keep unfrozen fresh water available to your hens.
 Hydrated birds deal with cold better.

-Dry, fully feathered chickens who can get out of the wind are very, very cold hardy.
+Dry, fully feathered chickens that can get out of the wind are very, very cold hardy.
 They will be fine in freezing temperatures (even sub zero temperatures) so long as they have access to fresh water and stay dry.
 Some particulars may vary breed-to-breed, for instance Silkies and frizzle-feathered chickens are less cold hardy.
 The above points will certainly give you a safe place to work from.

 Contact us if you have winter chicken keeping questions.
-While we live in Central Texas and only have 30 or so freezing days each year, we have 100’s of customers in places like Maine, Connecticut, Massachusetts, Minnesota, Colorado and many other very cold places.
+While we live in Central Texas and only have 30 or so freezing days each year, we have thousands of customers in places like Maine, Connecticut, Massachusetts, Minnesota, Colorado and many other very cold places.
 We literally get NO reports of cold weather related chicken deaths with our coops.
 We’re happy to share with you what we know.